Matty-El/urban-attiva/TESTING.md

 ![JSHint Validator](testing-files/urban-attiva-jshint-validation.png)

-A couple of warnings but no errors found.
+A couple of minor warnings but no errors found.

 ### Python Code Validation

 The Python code was validated using the [PEP 8 Online Validation Service](http://pep8online.com/).

-All errors were resolved.
+Only minor errors were found and all were resolved.

 ---